Employee Benefits

 3 min read

-Open enrollment is a window of time each year during which you can sign up for benefits for the following year.
-Typically, open enrollment periods occur toward the end of the year, though the exact dates depend on where your coverage comes from – the insurance marketplace or your employer.
+Benefits open enrollment or annual enrollment is a window of time each year when you can review your current benefits selections and update them as needed.
+Typically, open enrollment periods occur once a year, although the exact dates depend on where your coverage comes from — your employer or the insurance marketplace.

 What happens if you miss open enrollment?